Bounded Termination of Monotonicity-Constraint Transition Systems: Introduction

 \section{Introduction}

-\paragraph*{On Complexity Analysis of programs.} Automatically inferring complexity properties of computer programs is a well-established subfield of static analysis (the \emph{related work} section will provide bibliographic references).
-The topic received renewed attention from static analysis researchers in recent years, sometimes called \emph{cost analysis}, \emph{bound analysis} or \emph{growth-rate analysis}.
-The overall goal is to develop algorithms that can process a subject program and answer questions about its complexity, where \emph{complexity} may refer to various measures of resource usage such as running time, memory usage, stack usage, etc.
+\paragraph*{On Complexity Analysis of programs} Automatically inferring complexity properties of computer programs is a well-established subfield of static analysis (Section~\ref{sec:rw}, \emph{Related Work}, will provide bibliographic references).
+The topic received renewed attention from static analysis researchers in recent years, sometimes going by the name \emph{cost analysis}, \emph{bound analysis} or \emph{growth-rate analysis}.
+The overall goal is to develop algorithms that can process a subject program and answer questions about its computational complexity, namely its consumption of some resource such as running time, memory usage, stack usage, etc.

 It is well-known that in the analysis of algorithms, questions about precise running time (in physical units) are usually abandoned, since studying this measure involves many properties of complex hardware systems as well as the software platform, which shift the focus from the algorithm itself.
 In program analysis, one can distinguish works that concentrate on the real-time dimension (often going by the keyword WCET---worst-case execution time analysis), and works that concentrate on more robust (and abstract) \emph{program-based} measures such as number of instructions executed or just the number of iterations of a loop.
 Naturally, some works involve both, to varying degrees, however our work only addresses the program-based analysis.